Football in the Faroe Islands: Stadiums and football grounds

 All Faroese UEFA and FIFA matches are being played at these two stadiums.
 But since 2009 all international matches could in principle be played at Gundadalur Stadium, as UEFA and FIFA have now approved of the artificial grass in this stadium.

 In general each football club/town in the Faroes has only one single pitch for both training and matches.
 This is most often a matter of physical circumstances (e.g. no space) and also very much a question of money.
 Most pitches today are owned by the town council and not by the clubs themselves.
 For most of the small clubs/towns one pitch is indeed enough, as the population in general is very small 400 to 2,000 people.

 HB and B36, the two big clubs from Tórshavn (18,000 people) have only two artificial grass pitches in Gundadalur Stadium area, and both clubs have about 30 teams training and competing every year, so they have rather bad training conditions compared to other clubs, which can pick their training hours much more freely.
 The pitches in Tórshavn are owned by the city council and the clubs use it at no cost.
 In 1999 a new stadium with natural grass for international matches only - clubs and country - was built in Tórshavn (cap.
 6,000 seats) owned by a private consortium.

 Gundadalur training ground, Tórshavn.
 The other artificial pitch in Tórshavn.
 It is used for training by 3 of city's clubs: HB, B36 and FC Hoyvik.
 It is also used for matches in the lower divisions.
 The pitch is situated just behind the Tórsvøllur Stadium and next to the Gundadalur Stadium.

+Attendances

+The average attendance per top-flight football league season and the club with the highest average attendance: